 Classes Outside the Law School

-The Law School is a part of a premier research university and students can take classes in other parts of the university while undertaking the Environmental LLM.
+The Law School is a part of a premier research university and students can take classes in other parts of the university while undertaking the Environmental and Energy Law LLM.
 Courses at the Wagner Graduate School of Public Service in economics, and urban, transportation, and other infrastructure issues are likely to be of particular interest.
 With permission from the program director and Vice Dean, master’s students may take up to 6 credits at one of NYU’s other schools in completion of LLM requirements.